jonsth131/ctf.support/content/reverse-engineering/debuggers.md

 ## gdb
 The GNU Debugger is used to debug \*NIX applications.

-Installation on debian based systems `apt install gdb`
+Installation on Debian based systems `apt install gdb`

 ### Usage
 To attach *gdb* to a running process, the following command can be used.